 Cook the Book: 'The Southern Foodways Alliance Community Cookbook': salsa222, geoffreybird, InJuneau, supersissy, and Poefry.
 Winners have been notified by email and also appear on our Contest Winners page.
 Thanks to all who entered!

-Entries tagged with 'The Southern Foodways Alliance Community Cookbook'
+'The Southern Foodways Alliance Community Cookbook' on Serious Eats

 Adapted by D.C. chef Ann Cashion, this Revelatory Caramel Cake from strong>The Southern Foodways Alliance Community Cookbook, this caramel cake is similar in flavor to an angel food cake but with a much denser crumb.
 Once baked and cooled, it can be iced and filled any which way you please.
 But being a caramel cake, this one is really all about the icing.
 It's actually more like a candy coating.